ytoren/sql-code/user_sessions.md

 | 2021-01-06 21:34:08 | uuid001 | A3    |  PageView D   |

-There's no need to actually sort the data by user & date, but it would help our visualization:
+There's no need to actually sort the data by user & date, but it would help our visualisation:

 ```sql
 SELECT * FROM events_table ORDER BY user_id, timestamp_utc